jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 }( jQuery ));
 ```

-We're using the `append()` method's capability to accept a callback, and the
-return value of that callback will determine what is appended to each element
-in the collection.
-Notice also that we're not using the `attr` method to
-retrieve the href attribute, because the native DOM API gives us easy access
-with the aptly named href property.
+We're using the `.append()` method's capability to accept a callback, and the return value of that callback will determine what is appended to each element in the collection.
+Notice also that we're not using the `.attr()` method to retrieve the `href` attribute, because the native DOM API gives us easy access with the aptly named `href` property.